 To grow ground cherries in a garden, keep in mind that the plants have a relaxed growth habit, which can take up a lot of space.
 I use tomato cages (inserted at transplanting time) or insert three 4-foot wooden stakes around the plant and use twine to keep the growth relatively upright.
 If you do support your ground cherry plants, you can transplant them 2 feet apart.

-Although our annual ground cherry crop is seldom bothered by pests, we do occasionally see the tiny holes in the leaves caused by flea beetles.
-Also watch for Colorado potato beetles or striped cucumber beetles.
+Although our annual ground cherry crop is seldom bothered by common pests, we do occasionally see the tiny holes in the leaves caused by flea beetles.
+Also watch for Colorado potato beetles, striped cucumber beetles, and hornworms.
 Combining crop rotation with a lightweight row cover placed over the seedlings at planting time will help deter most pests.
 Remove the cover when the plants begin to flower.

 Harvesting is as simple as gathering up the fallen fruits — a favorite activity for our kids!
 Sometimes the fruits are still immature when they fall and need extra time to ripen from inedible green to rich, golden yellow.
 You could leave them on the ground for a week or two, but because the squirrels also love this treat, I pick up the fallen fruits every couple of days and bring them indoors to finishing maturing.
 To keep fallen fruits clean, I apply a straw mulch beneath the plants in early summer.
 This also helps keep the soil evenly moist, which ground cherries appreciate.
 To encourage ripe or almost-ripe fruits to fall, you can “tickle” or gently tousle the plant every few days.